ohnobenito/readmegen/README.md

 # **README Generator**

 ## Description
-A command-line application that takes user input and generates a professional looking readme file.
+An easy to use README generator!
+A command-line application that takes user input and generates a professional looking README file that the user can use for any project.

 ![Badge:](https://img.shields.io/badge/License-MIT-brightgreen)